5 Things You Didn’t Know About ‘Kojak’ Star Telly Savalas

 There was a reason Kojak loved lollipops

-His most famous character Kojak always seemed to have a lollipop in his mouth.
-Turns out, Savalas was a heavy smoker and often smoked cigarettes and cigars in the first few seasons.
+Kojak famously always seemed to have a lollipop in his mouth.
+While it wasn’t explained on the series, there was a real world reason for this.
+Savalas was a heavy smoker, and often smoked cigarettes and cigars during the first few seasons of the show.
 When he was trying to quit, lollipops were offered to him to help him stop smoking.
-He also admitted to having a huge sweet tooth but having so much sugar gave him many cavities.
+He also admitted to having a huge sweet tooth — but having so much sugar gave him many cavities.

 He was extremely proud of his Greek heritage